jzxr/jzxr.github.io/README.md

 Description:
 This functions saves the dataframes into csv for use for analysis and for the front end.
 Local file storage is used as the program's database.
-It saves it in respective folders, if folder is not found, it will create a folder.
+It saves it in respective folders path, if folder is not found, it will create a folder.

 Parameters:
 self